Sphere packing proper colorings of an expander graph: Acknowledgments

-This work was done as part of a direct funding project in the Undergraduate Research Opportunities Program at MIT.
-The author would like to thank Yufei Zhao for suggesting the problem and for his mentorship in this project.
+This work was carried out as part of a direct funding project in the Undergraduate Research Opportunities Program at MIT.
+The author thanks Yufei Zhao for suggesting the problem and for his mentorship in this project.
 We also thank Mitali Bafna for sharing her research which inspired this work.
 We thank Mitali Bafna and Yufei Zhao for helpful discussions.
 We thank Sammy Luo and Yufei Zhao for valuable comments which improved this paper.
 Finally, we thank the MIT UROP office and the MIT Department of Mathematics for providing this research opportunity.